The Aid and Attendance Benefit Application – How to Apply

 -List of doctors and hospitals utilized in the past 12 months.

 When you have gathered all of the supporting documentation, you will need to complete VA Form 21-527EZ-ARE dated June 2014 for Veterans or a VA Form 21-534EZ-ARE dated June 2014 for surviving spouses.
 From here, follow the instructions on the form and submit the entire packet to one of the Department of Veterans Affairs’ three Regional Pension Maintenance Centers.
 To learn which center to submit your application to, call the VA at 1-800-827-1000.
 If you need help, the VA and many service organizations such as the VFW or American Legion offer assistance.
 Some of these individuals are well versed and willing to help, others are not.
 Be prepared to seek out alternative help if you feel you are not getting good advice.
 A word of caution, it is illegal for anyone to charge for assistance with an initial claim for benefits.

 Once you have submitted all of this information, you will have to wait for correspondence from the VA.
 Initially (within the first 30-45 days) a letter acknowledging receipt will arrive from the VA and will provide a VA claim/file number.
 After that, correspondence should be sent to claimants every 60-90 days regarding the current status of their claim.
 If you do not receive any mail, call the Pension Maintenance Center at 1-877-294-6380 to ensure claim processing is progressing correctly.
 It is not uncommon for claims to take three to six months.
 After six months, you may consider involving your Congressperson.

 While the Aid and Attendance application process is extensive, it is well worth the monthly $1,130-$2,085 that can help you pay for high and necessary long term care expenses.

 If you need guidance with the Aid and Attendance benefit, please click here or call our office at 800-835-1541 to speak to a live person.

-Click Here to learn more about the VA’s Aid and Attendance Benefit Applications.
-There is no cost or obligation to speak with someone from Veterans Financial, Inc. Call us Today at 1-800-835-1541.
+Click Here to learn more about the VA’s Aid and Attendance Benefit Application.
+There is no cost or obligation to speak with someone from Veterans Financial, Inc. Call us today at 1-800-835-1541.